 It also has an automatic ground balance, which eliminates the need to remember to balance the detector.

-The ground balance is where the detector recognizes how much minerals are in the ground naturally, so it can detect the objects in the ground that you are looking for.
+The ground balance is where the detector recognizes how many minerals are in the ground naturally, detecting the objects in the environment you are looking for.

-It can go from one extreme ground condition to another without the need to manually balance it, for instance, like going from the beach, to normal soil, to highly mineralized ground.
+It can go from one extreme ground condition to another without manually balancing it, for instance, going from the beach to regular soil to highly mineralized ground.

 The Tracker IV has three modes of operation.
 It has the all-metal mode that will detect and beep, with a single tone, all metals in the ground.